lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_transfer/export_nodes.md

-# Export Nodes: Transfer data to/from ZIH's File Systems
+# Export Nodes: Transfer Data to/from ZIH's Filesystems

 To copy large data to/from ZIH systems, the so-called **export nodes** should be used.
 While it is possible to transfer small files directly via the login nodes, they are not intended to be used that way.
 Furthermore, longer transfers will hit the CPU time limit on the login nodes, i.e. the process get killed.
-The export nodes have a better uplink (10 GBit/s) allowing higher bandwith.
+The **export nodes** have a better uplink (10 GBit/s) allowing for higher bandwidth.
 Note that you cannot log in via SSH to the export nodes, but only use `scp`, `rsync` or `sftp` on them.

 The export nodes are reachable under the hostname `taurusexport.hrsk.tu-dresden.de` (or `taurusexport3.hrsk.tu-dresden.de` and `taurusexport4.hrsk.tu-dresden.de`).